 Nam Yang Brighton is also a queer friendly environment and space, for female identifying students and non-binary people, to train in Combat Sports and fitness programs without any prejudice in a safe and welcoming environment.

 Nam Yang is a space for everyone no matter who or what you are.

 Our work with people with physical and mental disabilities

-The majority of our members with physical and mental disabilities train alongside the rest of our members.
+The majority of our members with disabilities train alongside the rest of our members.
 Whilst our aim is full integration and inclusiveness, we also do focused individual and group work to develop people’s confidence to participate in classes alongside other members.
 Our work also includes providing training to people with disabilities to help them participate in other sports and activities.
-For example, we help some of the disabled members of the Brighton Table Tennis Club with their fitness regimes and training.
+For example, we help some of the disabled members of the Brighton Table Tennis Club with their fitness programs and training.

 Nam Yang Brighton has also been involved with several film projects with young people with disabilities.
 We have worked with the excellent LAE Productions on several movies.
 These include two award winning films at The Oska Bright international film festival which you can see below.